crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 functorized version of the protocol, to make the execution of the protocol in alternative environment possible.

-  - :package:`tezos-protocol-environment-sigs` contains the modules
+  - :package:`mineplex-protocol-environment-sigs` contains the modules
     that are available to the economic protocol.
 A review of this sandbox is available :ref:`here<protocol_environment>`.
 This
     modules include a stripped down standard library, and interfaces to the crypto APIs, RPC definitions, and key-value store.

-  - :package:`tezos-protocol-compiler` is the compiler for economic
+  - :package:`mineplex-protocol-compiler` is the compiler for economic
     protocols: an alternative driver to the OCaml :opam:`ocaml-compiler-libs` that typechecks within the protocol
     environment, and performs some more checks on the protocol code.

-  - ``tezos-protocol-xxx`` is produced by the protocol compiler and contains a functorized version of protocol ``xxx`` that takes its standard library as parameter.
+  - ``mineplex-protocol-xxx`` is produced by the protocol compiler and contains a functorized version of protocol ``xxx`` that takes its standard library as parameter.
 This parameter can be filled with any of the implementations described in the two points below.

-  - :package:`tezos-shell-context` implements a context representation
+  - :package:`mineplex-shell-context` implements a context representation
     that is accepted by the protocol environment.
 The node uses this instance to read and write data on disk.

-  - :package:`tezos-protocol-environment` contains the protocol
+  - :package:`mineplex-protocol-environment` contains the protocol
     generic environment.
 It also defines two different context
     instances: one that simulates the key-value store in memory for testing, and one whose context function are dummy ones which can be used when only the types and non contextual functions of the protocol are needed.

-  - ``tezos-embedded-protocol-xxx`` contains a version of protocol ``xxx`` whose standard library is pre-instantiated to the shell's implementation, these are the ones that are linked into the node.
+  - ``mineplex-embedded-protocol-xxx`` contains a version of protocol ``xxx`` whose standard library is pre-instantiated to the shell's implementation, these are the ones that are linked into the node.
 It also contains a module that registers the protocol in the